roots/docs/docs/bedrock/master/composer.md

+---
+description: Composer is used to manage dependencies.
+Bedrock considers any 3rd party library as a dependency including WordPress itself and any plugins.
+---

 # Composer

 [Composer](http://getcomposer.org) is used to manage dependencies.
 Bedrock considers any 3rd party library as a dependency including WordPress itself and any plugins.